Department of Human Development, Family Studies, and Counseling

 *MURO, LILIA LAMAR, Associate Professor of Counseling & Development, B.A., University of Texas at San Antonio; M.A., Southwest Texas State University; Ph.D., University of North Texas

-*ROSE, KATHERINE K., Professor of Child Development/Child Life, B.S., Baylor University; M.S., Purdue University; M.S., University of North Texas; Ph.D., Purdue University
+*ROSE, KATHERINE K., Professor of Child Life, B.S., Baylor University; M.S., Purdue University; M.S., University of North Texas; Ph.D., Purdue University

-*VITTRUP, BIRGITTE M., Professor of Child Development; Chair of the Department of Human Development, Family Studies, & Counseling, B.A., Texas State University; B.S., University of Texas at Austin; M.A., University of Texas at Austin; Ph.D., University of Texas at Austin
+*VITTRUP, BRIGITTE M., Professor of Human Development and Family Studies; Interim Dean of the College of Professional Education, B.A., Texas State University; B.S., University of Texas at Austin; M.A., University of Texas at Austin; Ph.D., University of Texas at Austin

 Asterisk (*) denotes Graduate Faculty status.